Skip Navigation

 The year is 2005.
 You click on your friend’s MySpace profile, and—BAM!—there it is a full-on auditory assault in the form of an auto-playing video.

-In this post, we’ll cover why you might want to consider adding video to your website.
-Learn how to do it, where to use them, best practices for doing it well, and some examples of how to do it effectively.
+In this guide, we’ll cover the topic of why (and how) to add videos to your website.
+Find out where to use your videos, learn the best practices for doing it well, and check out a few stand-out examples of sites that are doing it video right.

 1. Contents